giannisalinetti/os-inventory/README.md

 be really helpful.
 Written in Go, si single binary tool can generate custom inventories starting from a simple yaml file with a minimun set of parameters.
 Default values are provided to generate a basic inventory from scratch.
+A basic sanity check on data, especially strings, is done to avoid errors on install time.

 ## Build and Install